Epitome87/Nexter/README.md

 Next, I will ensure each Section (which are Grid containers of their own) behave in their respective responsive manners, with only a single, plain div to serve as their Grid children.

+**Find Commonalities**

+Every call-to-action type button/link has the same font properties, same text-transform, same padding, same background color, and same hover state.
+Since they have a background color, and all our button copy appear as Grid children, the background will take up the full with of the Grid cell.
+So we'll have to change the justification of these Grid children.
+To keep code DRY, I will create a re-usable class for these elements.

+**Thoughtful Design Implementation**

+On day two, I have finished most of the items listed above.
+While creating the basic layout of the site, and the basic layout of each section, the site is already looking quite nice!
+I set as few properties unrelated to layout as possible, so there is no real "design" in terms of font properties, hierarchy between elements, padding, whitespace, etc. During this portion of the process, I will little-by-little adhere to actual design.

 ## Insights

 - While developing the overall Grid container for the entire page, I realized a value of -1 for row-end only brings a grid item to the end of the _explicit grid_, not the overall grid